CobayaSampler/cobaya/docs/likelihood_planck.rst

 .. warning::

-   The Planck 2015 likelihoods have been superseeded by the 2018 release, and will eventually be deprecated.
+   The Planck 2015 likelihoods have been superseded by the 2018 release, and will eventually be deprecated.

 .. warning::